Doc-Tiebeau/proxmox-flatcar/README.md

 4. run `./template_deploy.sh`
 5. Clone the template on same host.
 6. BEFORE first boot: update CloudInit config in Proxmox GUI (no update after first boot)
-7. Wait for multiple reboot the enjoy
+7. Wait for multiple reboot then enjoy

 **Note**: Docker TCP socket is exposed by default